-UNITED STATES MASTERS SWIMMING CODE OF REGULATIONS AND

-RULES OF COMPETITION
+UNITED STATES MASTERS SWIMMING CODE OF REGULATIONS AND RULES OF COMPETITION

 Published by

 United States Masters Swimming Inc.

 P.O.
 Box 185

 Londonderry, NH 03053-0185

-Telephone: (603) 537-0203 or (800) 550-SWIM
+Telephone: (603) 537-0203, (800) 550-SWIM

-Fax: (603) 537-0204 Email: usms@usms.org www.usms.org
+Fax: (603) 537-0204

+Email: USMS@USMS.ORG

-Edited by Susan Ehringer with assistance from the Rules and Long Distance Committees.
+Edited by Susan Ehringer with assistance from the Rules, Open Water and Long Distance, Recognition and Awards, Records and Tabulation, and Legislation Committees.
+Advertisements are coordinated by Cheryl Gettelfinger.

 This is an official publication of United States Masters Swimming Inc., the national governing body for Masters swimming in the United States.
-Additional copies of this book may be purchased at a cost of \$3 from the USMS National Office at the above address.
+Additional copies of this book may be purchased at a cost of \$10 from the USMS National Office at the above address.

-Copyright 2006 by United States Masters Swimming Inc. Portions of this book are reprinted with permission from USA Swimming Rules and Regulations (copyright 2004).
+Copyright 2009 by United States Masters Swimming Inc. Portions of this book are reprinted with permission from USA Swimming Rules and Regulations (copyright 2009).